SeattleDataAI-Hackathon/Dec-13--AI-Hackathon--Seattle-Data-AI-Security/Team 10/README.md

 ### 🚀 Quick Start - Run Test Scenarios

-The easiest way to test Claim Crusher is with built-in scenarios:
+The easiest way to test AppealWriter AI is with built-in scenarios:

 ```bash
 # List all available scenarios